 The blues taught me to listen.
 I learned to understand that appearances and first impressions only scratch the surface of what lies within.

 Of all the tubes, wires, drugs, needles, stitches, and scalpels, at times my most valuable resource will be my ear.
 It is often what a patient needs most.

 I struggle through the pitiful life of a medical student to ensure that my ear does not go unused, that the work of the blues masters is not lost.
 Then, I rise from the old wooden stump and head back inside to try to get some sleep.

 I pass the record player on my way to bed.
 The music of the blues player that sings softly is preserved in bumps and ridges on vinyl so that the workings of hands and heart are preserved forever.

 I leave it playing and climb into bed.
 When I close my eyes I picture not the simple patterns of notes on the guitar neck.
 Instead, I envision the worn-out shoes, tattered clothes, and weary eyes of the bluesman, whose final cry whispers softly into the night.

 This ol’ lonesome song

 Can’t last us so long.

-TDWI Writer’s Group member, Margaret Cary, developed and teaches the Narrative Medicine/Personal Essay course at Georgetown University School of Medicine.
+Margaret Cary, MD, developed and taught the Narrative Medicine/Personal Essay course at Georgetown University School of Medicine.
 Her students’ essays reflect their thoughts on being in medical school and becoming physicians.